dionyziz/ting/etc/spec/SPECIFICATION.md

 in the active channel.
 The textbox in the message area is then cleared, but remains focused.
 The message appears immediately on the side of the sending party.

+# Typing
+Ting provides a different approach from usual chat platforms when it comes to notifications about typing.
+Users can see each other typing in real time.
+This works as follows.

+Messages in ting are separated into persistent and non-persistent.
+Persistent messages are messages that have been sent.
+Non-persistent messages are messages that are currently being typed, but have not been sent yet (the Enter key has not been pressed by the user.)
+Users can see both persistent and non-persistent messages and both are communicated on the network in real time.

+When a user starts typing a message in a channel, they reserve a position in the channel's history.
+Figuring out this position is critical for a smooth user experience and is determined by the following rules.

+* This position is maintained among other people who are currently typing, as well as persistent messages that have been sent.
+When nobody is typing and a user starts typing, this position becomes the end of the existing persistent messages.

+* When several users are typing and a user starts typing, their position becomes at the end among the existingly typing users and after all persistent messages.

+* When a user stops typing and erases their typed message, their position is lost and their message is not persisted.

+* When a user makes a message persistent by hitting the enter key, that message's position in the history remains as-is among other users who are typing.
+That is, it is not posted at the end of persistent messages, but potentially among messages that have not yet been made persistent yet.

+The user interface for this algorithm is different depending on whether the current user or a remote user is typing.
+The non-persisted message of the current user is displayed as "..." in the history portion of the chat.
+The full message is displayed in the textarea as it is being typed.
+The "..." servers to indicate to the user their current position among other typing users.
+Remote non-persistent messages are displayed by the text being added in real time as the user types, in their designated location.

+Non-persistent messages are differentiated from persistent messages by showing them as "ghosts", in a more transparent color.
+Additionally, the text of a non-persistent message is slowly flashing by becoming more and less trasparent to indicate that the message is ephemeral and currently changing.

 # Security
 For transport security purposes, ting.gr is served over HTTPS.